theonejj/ansible-zfs_on_root/docs/partition_drive_helper_script.md

 ## Examples

 * [Failed Drive Replacement](./mark_swap_device_as_failed.md) - A full working example of rebuilding a complete drive including swap volumes.
+* [Upgrade Working Drive to Larger Drive](upgrade_working_device.md) - A full working example of replacing a working (non-failed drive) in way that does not degrade pool state or redundancy.
 * [Convert Single Device to ZFS Mirror](./convert_single_to_mirror.md) - Convert an initial single ZFS on Root installation to a ZFS Mirrored boot and root pools.

 [Back to README.md](../README.md)